gyula-ny/kiss-i3wm/README.md

  ³ xcb-util-cursor, to be precise.
  ⁴ Depending on your distribution, this might be considered part of xcb-util.
 ```

+After adding xorg and community repos and installing X (`kiss b xorg-server xinit xf86-input-libinput`),
+add this repo and then add its local path to KISS_PATH, then:

 ```
 # kiss b i3